 Kentucky offers great opportunities and access for anglers.
 Cast a lure for smallmouth bass among the limestone bluffs and shoreline forests of Lake Cumberland.
 Catch bragging sized crappie from the state’s nationally ranked Kentucky and Barkley lakes.
 Test your fishing tackle on a hefty blue catfish in the Ohio River.
 Or downsize your gear and flick a tiny fly for trout in a pristine mountain stream.

 Kentucky’s mountains and undulating terrain have spawned a wealth of water: Here you’ll find more than 62,000 miles of fishable streams and 40 public lakes exceeding 100 acres.
-More than 850 public and private boat ramps offer you access to prime fishing spots.
+Look to our Where to Fish page where more than 850 public and private boat ramps offer you access to prime fishing spots.
 If you don’t have a boat, bank access options include the popular Fishing in Neighborhoods program.
 This includes dozens of specially stocked small lakes near cities – perfect for a day of family fun.